“Sketch” is a contemporary tattoo style that’s been rising in popularity along with other modern techniques.

 These tattoos can represent the cycle of life, the concept of eternity, or wholeness.

-Ouroboros tattoos symbolism: The birth/death cycle, eternal life, renewal.
+Ouroboros tattoos symbolism: The birth/end cycle, eternal life, renewal.

 Arrow Sketch Tattoos

-Beyond its symbolism for the star sign Sagittarius, an arrow can be an encouraging symbol for people who suffer from depression or drawbacks in life.
+Beyond its symbolism for the star sign Sagittarius, an arrow can be an encouraging symbol for people who dealt with various drawbacks in life.